SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 If you had applied mulch before, scoop that aside!
 Pluck out any weeds that you see.
 Place about 1 or 2 inches of compost.
 Apply the mulch on top of the compost as a thin covering.

-To save soil from completely freezing up, you need a thick layer of mulch.
+To keep the soil from completely freezing up, you need a thick layer of mulch.
 Mulching curbs weed growth and safeguards the soil.

 Step 3: Test the Soil